top of page

 Romancing the Monster contest!

 As part of our October meeting, members are invited to enter our Romancing the Monster contest.
+(Only members are eligible)

 Write a 500 to 1,000 word romance story with a movie or literary monster, villain, creature or famous murderer as the hero or heroine. (the 'monster' must be a love interest)

 Submit to me at Alicia@AliciaDean.com by September 27, 2025.
 Send as an email attachment with your name and the title of the story in the body of the email.
 NO NAMES ON THE DOCUMENT PLEASE, only titles.
-The subject of the email needs to be: Romancing the Monster Entry.
+The subject of the email needs to be: Romancing the Monster Entry

 These do not need to be an entire story, just a scene, as if it were plucked out of a story.
 Or it can be a complete mini story.
 They do not need to be love scenes, they can just be a 'connection' scene, as long as there is a romance/attraction.